EmbarkStudios/texture-synthesis/README.md

 #### CLI

 `cargo run --release -- -o out/03.png generate --target-guide imgs/masks/2_target.jpg --guides imgs/masks/2_example.jpg -- imgs/2.jpg`

+**NOTE:** Note the use of `--` to delimit the path to the example `imgs/2.jpg`, if you don't specify `--`, the path to the example will be used as another guide path and there won't be any examples.

 You should get the following result with the images provided in this repo:
 <img src="https://i.imgur.com/arTCi2f.jpg" width="600" height="364">